Ronnit44/Awak3nBlog/README.md

-This repository contains the source code for a blogging platform which I have built with Python using the Django web framework.
+The source code for a blogging platform I created with Python and the Django web framework is available in this repository.
 #Installation

 1. Clone the repository to your System